Login

 Source: comparis.ch (correct as at September 2021)

 In most cantons, capital gains on property are tax-free up to a particular amount.
 The table below lists the tax-free property gains for each canton.
-More information about capital gains tax on property is available in the link to the canton’s website (in the language(s) of the canton only).
+More information about property gains tax is available in the link to the canton’s website (in the language(s) of the canton only).

 Canton Tax-free property gain